wacko1805/Fossapps/README.md

 3. Change defualt apps and uninstall/disable any unused apps
 3. Set up quickswitch with lawnchair [more info about quickswitch](https://github.com/skittles9823/QuickSwitch#installation)

+<h2 align="center"> About the Beta: </h2>

+The Beta release of Fossapps attempts to remove the system apps that it replaces, but it CANNOT remove apps in the data partition.
+View the list below to see if the beta will work for you:

+<h3> Works: </h3>

+  * LineageOS (Will work on most Lineage or Roms without Gapps)
+  * ArrowOs
+  * POSP
+  * roms flashed with OpenGapps

+ <h3> Doesn't Work: </h3>

+  * Pixel Experience
+  * Pixel Expirence Based Roms
+  * Stock Pixel Firmware
+  * most stock roms
+  * Roms flashed with NikGapps or FlameGapps

 <h2 align="center"> Sources: </h2>

    * [Magisk](https://github.com/topjohnwu/Magisk) by [topjohnwu](https://github.com/topjohnwu)